Secret Santas and Yankee Swaps

 One of the things that characterizes this subtlety is the amount of stuff that is being bought.
 It is also one of the biggest questions that people have for me when I tell them about my “Swiss” Christmas.
 How am I going to avoid buying stuff for Christmas?
 The answer is that I am not.
 It just has to have some meaning to me.

 Very early on as Robyn and I discussed our Christmas plans, we decided that we would not be getting gifts for anyone.
 Almost as soon as the words came out of my mouth, exceptions were being made.
 First, we found that some people had all ready bought gifts for us and the kids.
 We decided that accepting gifts was okay, as long as those giving the gifts understood that we weren’t taking part.
 Any gifts that could be returned should be.
 We then decided that Bekah and Caleb should get some gifts as they are older and have always gotten gifts at Christmas.
 Even so, they would not be getting as much as they have in years past (even including the Funtown passes).
-Izzie is too young, so she won’t be getting anything from us.
+Elwood is too young, so he won’t be getting anything from us.
 (Don’t worry, though.
-I know that she will be getting plenty from her grandparents.
-She won’t miss out on anything.)
+I know that he will be getting plenty from his grandparents.
+He won’t miss out on anything.)

 We then had to decide how to take part in the annual Yankee Swap at my mother’s house.
 If we were going to take part, we would need to purchase three gifts of not more that $10 each – one for each member of the family at the party.
 If we were to skip the Yankee Swap, would it go against our intentions and actually draw too much attention to our cause?
 Plus, was it possible that it might hurt feelings in the process of making our point?
 Besides, this activity is more of a party game than an actual exchanging of gifts.
 So the answer was “yes”, we would be able to take part in the Yankee Swap.